 Why This Recipe Is Great

 Looking for the easiest cream sauce for pasta?
-This is the perfect sauce!
-It’s rich and creamy and coats the pasta beautifully.
-For this pasta cream sauce recipe, you need just four simple ingredients—plus salt and pepper.
+This one is perfect.
+It’s rich, creamy, and coats the pasta beautifully.
+For this recipe, you only need three simple ingredients plus salt and pepper.

 But there’s more!
 You’ll also get: